miiv0/miiv0/README.md

 ## Hi, I'm Michael 👋

-Self-taught developer on a mission. working through The Odin Project, shipping real projects, and leveling up every single day.
+Self-taught developer on a mission.
+Working through The Odin Project, and improving every day.
 I care about writing clean, purposeful code and building things that actually work.
-Currently finishing The Odin Project while working toward a role in software engineering or tech consulting.
+Currently working on Javascript and React while working toward a role in software engineering or tech consulting.

 🌐 **Portfolio:** [miiv0.github.io/portfolio](https://miiv0.github.io/portfolio/)